jonathanwoo17/INDE-577-F25/notebooks/README.md

 ## Contents

-The following algorithms are currently included"
+The following algorithms are currently included:

 - The Perceptron
 - xxx